 Because I was able to have long blocks of time off, I indulged in activities that helped me to better understand how life happens – how do I get the experiences I get, and, more importantly, how can I have more experiences that feel good and less that feel bad.
 That was a continuation and expansion of the health trek I began in 1981 in seeking a life in which I could do what I love and love what I do, exude robust, youthful energy, flow easily in life and explore who I could be and wanted to be.

 From that period in my life the spark that became InspiredLiving.com was birthed and I decided to build a website, even though I had never been on the Internet before.
 But that was nothing new to me; my first job setting up a computer dealership for an office supply company was my first experience on a computer.

-In this next phase that is already beginning, I’m returning to speaking, teaching and mentoring to help people become healthier and to live with more passion, vitality and kindness in every aspect of their lives: body, mind, spirit, environment and lifestyle.
+In this next phase that is already beginning, I’m returning to speaking, teaching and mentoring to help people to become healthier and to live with more passion, vitality and kindness in every aspect of their lives: body, mind, spirit, profession, environment and lifestyle.